Learning Salsa? Here’s How to Deal with Muscle Pain| 11 May, 2021

 - give your muscles a gentle massage;

-- drink plenty of water and stay hydrated;
+- drink plenty of water or electrolyte drinks and stay hydrated;

 - take lots of rest;

 As salsa is a very technical dance it is important to pay attention to your teachers’ instructions, to follow their steps, and to maintain your posture as indicated by them.